 Risk preference

 We renamed the “Asian Disease Problem” (Tversky & Kahneman, 1981) used in the target article to a generalized “Pandemic Problem”.
 We also adjusted the original estimates of people saved or killed by a 1000 times, given that under the current COVID pandemic the original estimate of 600 people killed may not be regarded by our participants to be a true pandemic related decision.
-The adapted version of Asian Disease Problem has been used in other studies and was found to yield similar results (e.g., Dylman & Champoux-Larsson, 2020; Feldman et al., 2016; Miozzo et al., 2020).
+The adapted version of Asian Disease Problem has been used in other studies and was found to yield framing effect in the same direction as the original version (e.g., Dylman & Champoux-Larsson, 2020; Feldman et al., 2016; Miozzo et al., 2020).
+Larger framing effects were reported when the more people were affected in the problem (Diederich et al., 2018).
+Thus, our modification of the problem was meant to compensate for the potential weak effect of framing due to the likely impact of the pandemic in the decreased sensitivity to the loss of hundreds of lives.

 Participants indicated their preference for two programs with different risk levels under the positive and negative frames, presented in random order.
 Given the possible popularity of this question and framing effects on MTurk, we also asked participants to rate their familiarity with the materials by inquiring whether they encountered similar questions before.
 We planned to exclude participants from the analysis of this problem if participants indicated familiarity.

 Deviations